brijlnt/openai-sql/README.md

 _* Suffix is random unique string generated automatically during deployment_

+### Update the openai API Key
+1. Sign up for Open AI if you haven't done so already and generate an API key.
+2. Go to azure portal, locate the function app and update the applicaton settings `OPEN_AI_API_KEY` with the value of the key.

 ### Modify PostgresSQL Server network settings
 Go to azure portal, locate postgresSQL server resource and make following changes to network settings.